gqmaguirejr/Canvas-tools/README.md

 ### Purpose
  Generate a "grading standard" scale with the course codes as the "grades".

+### Note
-Note that if the grading scale is already present, it does nothing unless the "-f" (force) flag is set.
+If the grading scale is already present, it does nothing unless the "-f" (force) flag is set.
 In the latter case it adds the grading scale.

 Can also be called with an alternative configuration file: